 OK.
 So what are you going to learn here?

-You are going to learn about Numbers, Polynomials, Inequalities, Sequences and Sums, many types of Functions, and how to solve them.
+You will learn about Numbers, Polynomials, Inequalities, Sequences and Sums, many types of Functions, and how to solve them.

 You will also gain a deeper insight into Mathematics, get to practice using your new skills with lots of examples and questions, and generally improve your mind.